matsengrp/phippery/docs/the-rest-of-it.rst

 The Data Structure
 ^^^^^^^^^^^^^^^^^^

-The primary data strucure resulting from PhIP-Seq experiments is an *enrichment matrix*, X, with i rows and j columns.
+The primary data structure resulting from PhIP-Seq experiments is an *enrichment matrix*, X, with i rows and j columns.
 Commonly, row index represents a peptide that is displayed on a phage, and each column represents a sample that was mixed with the entire phage library.